electricbookworks/electric-book-gui/README-code.md

 Source code is directly in `src` subdirectory.
 The breakdown is:

-### src/es6
+### src/ts

-es6 source code and html template files use by javascript classes.
+Typescript source code and html template files converted to javascript for front-end.

 ### src/go